AimanHaidar/phone-visulizer-with-ros2/README.md

     uv pip install -r requirements.txt
     source /home/<username>/.venv/bin/activate
 ```
-after installing every thing go to the repo path from terminal and build and source the packages with
+after installing every thing go to the repo path (.../repo-name/) from terminal and build and source the packages with
 ```bash
 colcon build
 source ./install/setup.bash
 ```
-then connect your phonen and pc with the same network.
+then connect your phone and pc with the same network.

 now you are ready to start the program just run
 ```bash